Flamprop: Mechanism

 All flamprop variants are HRAC Group Z or 0, as the mode of action is classed as unknown.
 It is suspected to be the prevention of cell elongation at the meristematic regions.
 Selectivity is possible because of differential metabolism, especially at the de-esterification, which is quicker in wild oats than in wheat and barley.

 Formulation

 Flamprop formulations have long needed an oil based adjuvant for good performance.
-Originally, this was 30 to 36% napthenic and 9 to 25% aromatic compounds in an emulsifiable concentrate.
-However, even more adjuvant was found necessary than could be provided in concentrated formulations, so farmers were advised to add extra oil (sometimes sold as "Swirl", though a 1994 study suggests the effect was small).
-The most effective adjuvant was 'Dobanol 25-7'.
-Flamprop's recommended application rate was 600 grams active ingredient per hectare.
-Nonylphenol ethoxylates and alylamine ethodxylates were tested, and were worse or approximately equal to Swirl.
-The best adjuvants were 'Genamin' C050 and 'Dobanol' 25-7.
+Originally, this was 30 to 36% naphthenic and 9 to 25% aromatic compounds in an emulsifiable concentrate.
+However, more adjuvant was needed than could be provided in concentrated formulations, so farmers were advised to add extra oil (sometimes sold as "Swirl"), though a 1994 study suggests the effect was small.
+Nonylphenol ethoxylates and allylamine ethoxylates were tested, and were worse or approximately equal to Swirl.
+The best adjuvants were Genamin C050 and Dobanol 25-7.

-'Commando' was a 200 g/L formulation of flamprop-M-isopropyl.
+"Commando" was a 200 g/L formulation of flamprop-M-isopropyl.